Lawyers for Higgins’ accused rapist want case halted, media blackout

 Lawyers for Brittany Higgins’ accused rapist, Bruce Lehrmann, are calling on the media to take away printed tales concerning the former parliamentary staffer’s allegations within the lead-up to a bid to cease the trial going forward.

-Mr Lehrmann’s barrister, David Campbell, SC, instructed the ACT Supreme Court his shopper’s attorneys could be writing to numerous media retailers searching for their cooperation to take down varied articles referring to the allegations and could be asking for court docket orders in the event that they didn’t consent.
+Mr Lehrmann’s barrister, David Campbell, SC, advised the ACT Supreme Court his consumer’s attorneys can be writing to varied media retailers searching for their co-operation to take down varied articles referring to the allegations and can be asking for courtroom orders in the event that they didn’t consent.

-The proposed media blackout comes forward of an software to indefinitely delay the trial.
-They are two of 4 purposes Mr Lehrmann’s defence staff is pushing to scale back the danger of prejudicing the case, in gentle of the publicity the allegations have acquired.
+The proposed media blackout comes forward of an utility to indefinitely delay the trial.
+They are two of 4 purposes Mr Lehrmann’s defence group is pushing to scale back the chance of prejudicing the case, in mild of the publicity the allegations have obtained.

-Crown prosecutor Shane Drumgold stated the foreshadowing of the keep software itself would generate vital publicity, and within the curiosity of a good trial utilized for Ms Higgins’ identify, “which seems to be the search word for most of these things”, to be suppressed.
+Crown prosecutor Shane Drumgold mentioned the foreshadowing of the keep utility itself would generate important publicity, and within the curiosity of a good trial utilized for Ms Higgins’ identify, “which seems to be the search word for most of these things”, to be suppressed.

-“The pre-trial publicity will either negatively impact the credibility of the accused, or positively impact the credibility of the complainant in some prejudicial way,” Mr Drumgold stated.
+“The pre-trial publicity will either negatively impact the credibility of the accused, or positively impact the credibility of the complainant in some prejudicial way,” Mr Drumgold mentioned.

 However, Mr Campbell disagreed, saying publicity of considerations concerning the destiny of the trial “can only aid the manifestation of justice, not interfere with it”.

-Mr Lehrmann has denied the allegation and a six-week trial is ready for June.
+Mr Lehrmann has denied the allegation and a six-week trial is about for June.